 - All clothes must be hung with the hook facing LEFT like a QUESTION MARK.
 No exceptions.
 That way everything faces the same direction on the rack.
 Consignors will pass right by an item if it is facing the wrong direction.

-- With the exception of very tiny clothes (12 months and under), most items will fit on a regular size hanger.
+- With the exception of very tiny clothes (3 months and under), most items will fit on a regular size wire shirt hanger.
 If the hanger is too small, the shirts will fall off.
 A shirt on the floor is a shirt that will not sell!

-- 2-piece sets: you may either hang on 2 hangers and rubber band them together, or hang both pieces on one hanger using safety pins.
-Try to avoid putting safety pins in the shirts as the holes can damage the fabric.
+- 2-piece sets: you may either hang on 2 hangers and rubber band/zip-tie them together, or hang both pieces on one hanger using safety pins (hang the shirt first, then pin the pants to the hanger behind the shirt).
+Be very careful when putting safety pins in the shirts as the holes can damage the fabric.